Motorcyclist in critical condition after getting hit by car in Federal Way

 A 30-year-old man riding a motorcycle suffered serious injuries Thursday afternoon after being hit by a car in Federal Way, police said.

 The two collided around 3:15 p.m. on 21st Avenue Southwest, just south of the intersection with Southwest Campus Drive, said Federal Way police spokesperson Kurt Schwan.
-The driver of the car — a 81-year-old woman — hit the motorcyclist while making a left turn into a Safeway parking lot, Schwan wrote in an email.
+The driver of the car — an 81-year-old woman — hit the motorcyclist while making a left turn into a Safeway parking lot, Schwan wrote in an email.

 The man suffered serious head and internal injuries, was transported to Harborview Medical Center and is in critical condition, according to Schwan.